Landon Carter: Career

 Shortly after his first marriage, Carter settled on lands he had inherited in Richmond County.
 He owned properties in eight Virginia counties.
 In his diary he drew a distinction between his practices as a planter (producing tobacco) and as a farmer (with other crops and more scientific investigation).
 Beginning in 1734, Carter built a mansion, Sabine Hall, which from which he managed his Richmond county plantations. stood at the heart of his plantation there.

 Like his father, Carter was active in local affairs, and ultimately became probably the most politically successful of all his siblings, although his slightly older brother Charles Carter of Cleve would serve more terms in the House of Burgesses.
 Following two unsuccessful attempts to become one of Richmond County's two (part-time) representatives in the House of Burgesses, Carter succeeded in 1752, then kept winning re-election from 1752 until defeated in 1768.

 In 1764, his brother Charles Carter of Cleve, who represented King George County (where he too ran plantations, and produced wine as well as tobacco), had died.
 Landon helped raise his then under-aged nephews.

 Following the death of his third wife and increased British taxation after French and Indian War, Carter became a prolific pamphleteer.
 He also continued to correspond with men interested in scientific agriculture throughout the colonies.
 In 1769 he was elected a member of the American Philosophical Society in Philadelphia.

 Death and legacy

 Carter was survived by several children, of whom his firstborn son Robert Wormeley Carter would continue his planter, diarist and legislative traditions.
 He is buried at the Lower Lunenburg Parish Church cemetery in Warsaw, Virginia.
 According to the inventories made of his estate, he owned more than 400 slaves in eight Virginia counties, making him one of the dozen wealthiest men in the Commonwealth.
 Another scholar found Carter left his heirs 50,000 acres (200 km2) of land and as many as 500 slaves.
 The Special Collections Research Center at the College of William and Mary holds papers relating to Landon Carter and many other descendants of King Carter.

 Because of his importance in Virginia (and perhaps the American colonies as a whole), several relatives named sons in his honor.
 His eldest brother John Carter named one of his sons Landon (1760-1800), who moved to Tennessee with his parents a decade later, and would serve in the Revolutionary War in the Carolinas before becoming a delegate to Tennessee's Constitutional Convention.
-This man served as a guardian for his brother Charles' son named Landon (1751-1811), who also served in the American Revolutionary War and briefly represented King George County in the Virginia House of Delegates.
+This man served as a guardian for his brother Charles' son named Landon Carter (of Cleve) (1751-1811), who also served in the American Revolutionary War and briefly represented King George County in the Virginia House of Delegates.
 Also, his eldest son Robert Wormeley Carter named his son Landon, and that grandson represented Richmond County for one term in 1784.